 • I only have basic tech/computer skills.
 Is the platform intuitive and user-friendly?
 Does it presuppose coding or programming experience?

-If you’re looking to get your courses up and running quickly and easily, you can try iSpring Market.
-This is a state-of-the-art platform that allows you to build impressive courses, set up a marketplace, and start generating organic traffic on search engines like Google in a few clicks.
+If you’re looking to get your courses up and running quickly and easily, you can try iSpring Learn.
+This is a state-of-the-art learning platform that allows you to build online courses, add them to a marketplace, and start selling online immediately.

-iSpring Market enables you to create well-designed and highly structured eLearning courses from different content items like video, presentations, audio, and digital downloads.
-It also has support for SCORM content and highly interactive courses built externally.
-With iSpring’s superior analytics, you can track learner progress, diagnose problem areas with your content, and adjust your marketing/sales strategy.
+iSpring Learns enables you to create well-designed and highly structured eLearning courses using different content types, like video, presentations, audio, and digital downloads.
+It also supports SCORM content.
+You can upload and sell interactive SCORM courses, quizzes, and simulations created in the iSpring Suite authoring tool that comes together with the learning platform.
+With iSpring’s superior analytics, you can track learner progress, diagnose problem areas with your content, and adjust your training strategy.

 Step 4: Create a sales page